Corporate Governance

 Board of Directors

-In addition to the number of Board of Directors meetings held in the above table, one resolution was adopted in writing that was deemed to be a resolution of the Board of Directors in accordance with Article 370 of the Companies Act and the Articles of Incorporation.
+*In addition to these Board of Directors meetings, one resolution was adopted in writing that was deemed to be a resolution of the Board of Directors in accordance with Article 370 of the Companies Act and the Articles of Incorporation of the Company.

 - Matters pertaining to repurchase and cancellation of own shares

-- Revision of the executive compensation system and the policy for determining details of the compensation for individual directors, and determination of delegating matters regarding the determination of compensation for individual directors and executive officers based on the executive compensation system to the Executive Compensation Meeting
+- Revision of the executive compensation system and the policy for determining details of the compensation for individual Directors, and delegating matters regarding the determination of compensation, etc. for individual Directors and Executive Officers based on the executive compensation system to the Executive Compensation Meeting

 - Discussions on reports related to medium- and long-term management issues, including the EV strategy, IR/SR activities, the Sustainability Committee, and the Risk Management and Compliance Committee